 The Approval Process for OTC Birth Control

-In a major breakthrough, the first FDA-approved, over-the-counter birth control pill is now for sale online and arriving on store shelves!
+In a major breakthrough, the first FDA-approved, over-the-counter birth control pill is now for sale on store shelves!

 A second version of an over-the-counter birth control pill, a combined oral contraceptive, COC, is progressing through the FDA approval process.